Messaging Applicants with Team Engine

 • Personalize your messages: It doesn't have to be a lot, but introducing yourself and using the applicant's name will go far.

-• Get the applicant on your side: Be clever, engaging, and brief, only provide information that really matters.
+• Get the applicant on your side: Be clever, engaging, and brief.
+Only provide information that really matters.

 • Respond quickly when you can: The faster you can get someone through the process, the more likely you will be successful in hiring.